heyloura/lillihub-client/README.md

 # Running Locally
 You will need to have [Deno](https://deno.com/) installed and available on your `$PATH`.
-Then run the command `deno run --allow-env --allow-net --allow-read  main.js`.
+Then run the command `deno run --allow-env --allow-net --allow-read --unstable main.js`.
 This will run the webserver on your `localhost`.
 There is no build step.

 You will also need an `.env` file with the `APP_URL` pointing to your `localhost`.
 In my case it was `localhost:8080`